krtonga/WDI/w01/homework_submission/README.md

 * Tell GIT to take a snapshot of your working code.
 ![git commit](10_commit_your_work_to_git.png)

-* ```bash git status``` shows the state of your code base.
+* ```git status``` shows the state of your code base.
 Here you will see that there are no additional changes to commit.
 ![git status](11_commit_your_work_to_git_2.png)

 ## Submit your work.